-Her primary areas of interest include Marketing, Services Marketing, Consumer Behavior, and Customer Relationship Marketing.
-She has published many research papers in reputed indexed journals such as Journal of Services Marketing, Electronic Commerce Research, The TQM Journal, IIMB Management Review, Journal of Indian Business Research, Journal of Nonprofit and Voluntary Sector Marketing, and many more.
+Her primary areas of interest include Marketing, Services Marketing, Consumer Behavior, and Strategic Management.
+She has published many research papers in reputed indexed journals such as Journal of Services Marketing, Journal of Service Theory and Practice, Electronic Commerce Research, The TQM Journal, IIMB Management Review, Journal of Indian Business Research, and many more.
 She also attended reputed conferences in the area of Marketing and chaired sessions in the American Marketing Association (AMA) Summer Conference.
-Besides this, Dr Aswathy actively participates as a reviewer in some of the renowned journals including Journal of Business Research, Electronic Commerce Research, International Journal of Emerging Markets, and many more.
-She also acted as a reviewer for reputed conferences, including the American Marketing Association (AMA) and the European Marketing Academy Conference (EMAC).
+Besides this, Dr Aswathy actively participates as a reviewer in some of the renowned journals including Journal of Business Research, Journal of International Marketing.
+Journal of Services Marketing, Electronic Commerce Research, International Journal of Emerging Markets, and many more.
+She acts as a reviewer for reputed conferences, including the American Marketing Association (AMA) and the European Marketing Academy Conference (EMAC) .

 Developing a decision-making model for CSR strategy formulation: A two-tuple fuzzy logic approach.

 Chairing Conference - ICMM 2022